 Click on course number within each window for information about sections, syllabi, etc.

 Radiant energy; signals and noise; detectors and techniques for imaging, photometry, polarimetry and spectroscopy.
 Examples from stellar and planetary astronomy in the x-ray, optical, infrared and radio.
-ASTR is home department; equivalent to ASTR 518.
+Equivalent to ASTR 518.